25 YEARS OF PRACTICE & CONSTANT STUDY

 I'm classically trained and certified in Iyengar Yoga, E-RYT 500+ Yoga Instructor and a provider of Continuing Education Credits with Yoga Alliance.
 I have been practicing yoga since 1995 and teaching since 2002.
 I have been teaching Experiential Anatomy since 2010, and guiding Somatic Meditation group classes since 2017.

 EMBODIED ANATOMY, DEVELOPMENTAL MOVEMENT & MEDITATION

 Passionate about anatomy studies, I completed the Advanced Studies in Yoga Anatomy under Leslie Kaminoff at the Breathing Project and Embodied Anatomy and Kinesiology with Amy Matthews.
 I certified in Embodied Anatomy and Developmental Movement and Yoga with the School for Body Mind Centering.
 I continue studying anatomy because the field keeps updating itself and I have a thirst for knowing.
-This year 2021, I am studying the mandible or jaw space.
+In 2022 I began studying Structural Integration at the ATSI school in Maine.

 I have been meditating since my teenage years and have been fortunate to study with teachers from different traditions.
-This year 2021 I finished Mindful Self-Compassion Training with the Greater Good Science Center.
+In 2021 I finished Mindful Self-Compassion Training with the Greater Good Science Center.